 Content Is King

-- Your Entire Workflow - Although it may sound a bit counter intuitive for some that saw the letters QWERTY together for the first time on an IMB Selectric, WordPress can actually take the place of your entire workflow from the initial draft to the time you hit publish – spelling, grammar, collaboration, and review – there’s no need for e-mails back-and-forth or expensive desktop software.
+- Your Entire Workflow - Although it may sound a bit counter intuitive for some that saw the letters QWERTY together for the first time on an IBM Selectric, WordPress can actually take the place of your entire workflow from the initial draft to the time you hit publish – spelling, grammar, collaboration, and review – there’s no need for emails back-and-forth or expensive desktop software.

 - Never Lose a Word - WordPress automatically saves your work as you type so you don’t have to worry if your computer crashes or you make a mistake.
 Want to go back to a previous version?
 Not a problem.
 Every time you hit save, WordPress creates a snapshot that you can restore with a single click.